The Statesman (India): Key personnel

 Dainik Statesman, a daily Bengali newspaper, was launched in June 2004 and is published simultaneously in Kolkata and Siliguri.

 Editorial incident

-In February 2009, editor Ravindra Kumar and former publisher Anand Sinha of The Statesman were arrested on the charges of "hurting the religious feelings" of Muslims.
-BBC reported that the Muslims were upset with The Statesman for reproducing Johann Hari's article "Why should I respect these oppressive religions?" from the UK's The Independent daily in its February edition.
+In February 2009, The Statesman editor Ravindra Kumar was arrested on the charges of "hurting the religious feelings" of Muslims.
+BBC reported that Muslims were upset with The Statesman for reproducing Johann Hari's article "Why should I respect these oppressive religions?" from the UK's The Independent daily in its February edition.

 Rally sponsorship

 The Statesman Vintage & Classic Car Rally has been held annually since 1964.